Exact Terms

 Product UX term

-Empty state: meaning, examples, and AI prompt use.
+Empty state: meaning, examples, and expert terminology.

 Turns a blank product moment into a useful next action.